genia-dev/GeniA/README.md

 - support open ai based on azure
 - support SSO with OKTA integration so your slack user identity can be used to invoke the tools with your user authentication and audit
 - RBAC support, so the tool usage permissions are enforced in a standard way using your company's standards
+- thousands of new tools coming up soon, add yours, its fun and will help the community with your own best practices!

 # Table of Contents